Mandela Washington Fellowship

 The Mandela Washington Fellowship is the flagship program of the Young African Leaders Initiative and embodies the United States’ commitment to invest in the future of Africa.
 Through this initiative, young African leaders are gaining the skills and connections they need to accelerate their own career trajectories and contribute more robustly to strengthening democratic institutions, spurring economic growth and enhancing peace and security in Africa.
 The Mandela Washington Fellowship is a program of the United States Government, sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs and administered by IREX, a U.S. non-governmental agency.
 The Mandela Washington Fellowship at the University of Delaware is administered by the Center for Global Programs and Services, in collaboration with other academic and professional units on campus.

-UD is Honored to Host Fellows Again This Summer!
+UD Was Honored to Host Fellows in Summer 2023

 Learn About UD's 2023 Plans

-Read the recent UDaily article about this year's program.
+Read the UDaily article about this year's program.

 Follow Along on Social Media